AndreasTraut/Visualization-of-Data-with-Python/README.md

 - "equipment number" (the number of the elevator) and
 - the "status" ("available"/"monitoring disrupted").

 Each elevator has an equipment number and the four elevators in Ulm these are 10500702, 10500703, 10500704 and 10499292.
 I didn't find an documentation for these numbers and I found them by trial-and-error.
-Maybe the Deutsche Bahn didn't want the transparency over these numbers in order to hide the number of damadged elevators a bit.
+Maybe the Deutsche Bahn didn't want the transparency over these numbers in order to hide the number of damaged elevators a bit.

 Have a look into my Python file to learn